PrivateDevJackson/WebScraper/README.md

 ## Additional information
 Right now it only finds the basic infomation about the vehicle.
 You could always expand it further.
-Just head to https://motorregister.skat.dk/dmr-kerne/koeretoejdetaljer/visKoeretoej?execution=e7s1 and inspect the page.
+Just head to https://motorregister.skat.dk/dmr-kerne/koeretoejdetaljer/visKoeretoej?execution=e7s1 and inspect the page and get the information you need.